Can You Use A Wet Brush On Dry Hair?

 What Is A Wet Brush?

-A wet brush is a particular design of brush that was made to be used to comb through wet hair.
 The brush has soft elastic bristles that gently and easily detangle knots, without breaking or tearing hair.

 This makes brushing wet hair much easier and less painful.
 It also ensures that your hair is frizz-free and smooth when it dries.

-Other than just gently untangling knots and smoothing wet hair, a wet brush is also designed to increase blood circulation on the scalp and gently massages the scalp during brushing.
-This increases the nutrient flow to the hair, which also helps to promote healthy, strong hair.
+In addition to gently untangling knots and smoothing wet hair, a damp brush is designed to increase blood circulation in the scalp and gently massage it during brushing.

 Can You Brush Dry Hair With A Wet Brush?

-As the name suggests, a wet brush was designed to be used on wet hair, but it is also a great brush to use on dry hair too.
 The brush will still gently comb through the hair, untangling knots as it goes, and thanks to the non-rigid, elastic bristles, it minimizes pain felt during brushing.

-Not only can you use the wet brush on dry hair, but it is also suitable for use on wigs and hair extensions.
-It is as gentle as a brush can be, but still effective at removing knots and smoothing out hair, which makes it suitable for hair extensions and wigs.
+It is as gentle as a brush can be, yet still effective at removing knots and smoothing hair, making it suitable for hair extensions and wigs.

 How To Brush Dry Hair With A Wet Brush

-Most of us just brush our hair from the top to the bottom, but this can cause more damage and stress than it should!
+Most of us brush our hair from the top to the bottom, but this can cause more damage and stress than it should!

-When brushing your hair with a wet brush, you should start from the bottom and work your way up.
 No, this does not mean pushing the brush upwards, teasing your hair, and creating a bird’s nest on your head, but instead, it means you should work in sections.

-Start with the ends of your hair, slowly brushing with the wet brush downwards, and working out any knots and tangles.
-Once you have finished this section, move up slightly and brush downwards again.
+Start at the ends of your hair and slowly brush with the wet brush downward, working out any knots and tangles.

-Follow this technique when using a wet brush on wet hair too, as wet hair is more elastic than when dry, and pulling too hard at knots and tangles can cause breakage.
+Follow this technique when using a wet brush on wet hair, too, as wet hair is more elastic than when dry, and pulling too hard at knots and tangles can cause breakage.

 Remember to use the brush to gently massage your scalp as well once you reach the top of your hair, whether your hair is wet or dry.